-Luminous Bodies art residency includes shared art studio, individual and group critiques, a seminar, guest artist talks, studio visits by members of the Toronto art community, and a closing exhibition.
-It may also include tours of relevant art exhibitions.
+Luminous Bodies programmed art residency includes shared art studios, individual and group critiques, guest artist talks, visual and textual references, and a closing exhibition (or open studio if preferred).
+There may also be studio visits by members of the Toronto art community, and relevant gallery tours in the city.

 AGP (Artscape Gibraltar Point, the art centre) offers rich potential for the creation of corporeal artworks amongst its blue-flag beaches (Hanlans Beach being clothing optional) and natural surroundings of Lake Ontario, forests and gardens filled with flowers, fruit and vegetables.
 On the island, there are tiny quaint homes, a hobby farm and antique carnival grounds.
 The Toronto city core is just a 15-minute ferry ride away.
 You can read more about Artscape Gibraltar Point here.
 For a greater sense of the island itself and it’s community, check out Friends of Toronto Islands or Toronto Island Community.

 Facilities include a large communal kitchen, artist studios with high ceilings and tall windows, extra-large common rooms, photo darkroom (chemicals not supplied), woodshop, small library, onsite coin-operated laundry (detergent included), and free wi-fi.
 Bicycles can be rented from the local bicycle smith.
 The communal kitchen is stocked with cooking utensils, some spices, and a limited supply of tea and coffee.
 Artists are given storage spaces for their (dry, refrigerated and frozen) foods in the communal kitchen where they cook their own meals.
 There is a pantry with non-perishable foods that artists leave behind.
 Artists are welcome to take from the pantry.
 More details about facilities are available here.